Frequently Asked Questions (FAQs)

 Q: How long do sessions last?

-A: You will notice on many of our pages we reference HIPAA compliance, which simply means we follow the rules regarding client confidentiality of records and treatment just like a doctor’s office would.
+You will notice on many of our pages we reference HIPAA compliance, which simply means we follow the rules regarding client confidentiality of records and treatment just like a doctor’s office would.
 This is important, because this means we protect your records and information with the utmost care, so that your information does not become public knowledge or get released to someone who you do not want the information to go to.

-A: At Twelve Stones Counseling we will always give you information on why we are doing what we are doing and why we think it will help.
+At Twelve Stones Counseling we will always give you information on why we are doing what we are doing and why we think it will help.
 If it’s not helping, let’s talk about it and look at other options so that we honor your time and get you closer to your goals!
 We want to fit counseling to you, not make you fit into counseling.

 Q: Is there any difference in counseling for a minor?